odoo/documentation/accounting/bank/feeds/manual.rst

 Create your Bank Statements
 ---------------------------

-In the Dashboard, click on the button **NEW STATEMENT** related to the bank journal.
+In the Dashboard, click on the button **New Statement** related to the bank journal.
 If some reconciliations need to be done, the New Statement link will be found underneath.